Phil Esposito: Family/other

+In 2017 he became a member of the Advisory Board for Kunlun Red Star.

 Honours

+During his playing days in 1972 Esposito received the American Academy of Achievement award, which is given out to high achievers in public service, business, science and exploration, sports, and the arts.
+That same year he was also awarded the Lou Marsh Trophy as the top Canadian athlete of the year.

+In 1984 Esposito was given the Guinness Stout 'Big 'G' Award' for extraordinary accomplishments beyond the game of hockey.
+They held a special New York Hockey Night event, with all three New York area sports team present to celebrate Esposito.
+He was also inducted into the New York hockey Hall of Fame during the festivities.

 Esposito was elected to the Hockey Hall of Fame in 1984.
-On December 3, 1987, his #7 jersey was retired by the Boston Bruins in an emotional ceremony where the then-current wearer, superstar defenceman Ray Bourque, pulled off his #7 jersey to reveal his new number, 77—dramatically "surrendering" his old number in Esposito's favour (coincidentally, Esposito wore #77 with the New York Rangers, because #7 was already being worn by Rod Gilbert).
+On December 3, 1987, his No. 7 jersey was retired by the Boston Bruins in an emotional ceremony where the then-current wearer, superstar defenceman Ray Bourque, pulled off his No. 7 jersey to reveal his new number, 77—dramatically "surrendering" his old number in Esposito's favour (coincidentally, Esposito wore 77 with the New York Rangers, because 7 was already being worn by Rod Gilbert).
 Esposito was "visibly moved" when Bourque showed the Boston Garden crowd his new number, which he used for the rest of his career.
 Esposito was also on hand in Boston to hand Bourque his retired number after the latter retired.
+In 2017, Esposito was named one of the 100 Greatest NHL Players.
+In 2023 Esposito was named to the Boston Bruins All-Centennial Team.